zqfang/QPCR/README.md

                             the output file name
       -m {bioRep,techRep}, --mode {bioRep,techRep}
                             calculation mode.
 Choose from {'bioRep',
-                            'techRep'}.bioRep: using all data to caluclate DeltaCT mean, techRep: only use first entry of replicates.
+                            'techRep'}.bioRep: using all data to caluclate mean DeltaCT. techRep: only use first entry of replicates.
-                            Default: techRep.
+                            Default: bioRep.
+      --header HEAD         Row (0-indexed) to use for the column labels of the parsed DataFrame
-      --header HEAD         header row you want to start with --tail TAIL           the tail rows of your excel file you want to drop --version             show program's version number and exit
+      --tail TAIL           the tail Rows of your excel file you want to skip (0-indexed)
+      --version             show program's version number and exit